GitJournal/gitjournal.io/content/blog/2020-10-01-Sept-Update.md

 Additionally, I know many people who have switched off analytics.

 During this month I'll spend some time to create some public dashboards to show the revenue and usage stats.
 Something similar to [Bare Metrics](https://baremetrics.com/open-startups) would be awesome.
-Please let me know if you have any reccomendations.
+Please let me know if you have any recommendations.

 ## Changes